A categorical approach to additive combinatorics: Freiman Category

 \begin{defn}[Freiman Category] {\em Given an integer $k \geq 1$ we define the {\em Freiman category of order $k$}, denoted by $\FR$, as the category whose objects are additive sets, that is a pair of the form $(A,Z)$ where $A$ is a finite non-empty subset of the additive group $Z$.
 The morphisms in $\FR$ are Freiman homomorphisms of order $k$. } \end{defn}

-To explore categorical limits and colimits we will be working in a subcategory of $\FR$, which we define formally below.
-An additive set need not contain 0 (the additive identity of the group), and thus a Freiman homomorphism is not required to preserve it.
+To explore categorical limits and colimits, we will also be working in a subcategory of $\FR$, which we define formally below.
+An additive set need not contain 0 (the additive identity of the ambient group), and thus a Freiman homomorphism is not required to preserve it.
 However, more structure is needed in order to consider categorical constructions.
 Indeed, we consider a subcategory of $\FR$ whose objects have more structure than additive sets do.
 We properly define this subcategory below.

 \begin{defn} {\em We say that an additive set $(A,Z)$ is \textit{normalized} if $0_Z\in A$, where $0_Z$ denotes the additive identity of $Z$.
-Notice that if $(B,W)$ is also normalized, and $f:(A,Z)\to(B,W)$ is a Freiman homomorphism, then $f(0_Z)=0_W$ where $0_W$ is the additive identity of $W$.
+If $(B,W)$ is also normalized, and $f:(A,Z)\to(B,W)$ is a Freiman homomorphism, we say that $f$ {\em preserves} the group identity if $f(0_Z)=0_W$, where $0_W$ is the additive identity of $W$.
 By abuse of notation, we shall drop the subscripts that indicate the underlying group, since this will be clear from the context.
-We furthermore denote by $\FR^0$ the subcategory of $\FR$ where the objects are normalized additive sets and the morphisms are Freiman homomorphisms of order $k$ that preserve $0$.
+We denote by $\FR^0$ the subcategory of $\FR$ where the objects are normalized additive sets and the morphisms are Freiman homomorphisms of order $k$ that preserve the group identity.
 We call $\FR^0$ the \textit{Normalized Freiman Category} of order $k$.
 Note that $\FR^0$ is not a full subcategory of $\FR$, for example the translation map does not preserve the group identity. } \end{defn}

 \textbf{Initial and Terminal Objects}--It is easy to see that $(\{0\},Z)$ (for any group $Z$), is both an initial and a terminal object in $\FR^0$.
 In $\FR$, any object of the form $(\{*\},Z)$ (* is any element of $Z$), is a {\it weak} initial object (that is to say, given any other additive set $(B,W)$, there is, a not necessarily unique, map from $(\{*\},Z)$ to $(B,W)$), but it is a terminal object.